I believe the struggle they face comes down to five main reasons….

 5. You don’t understand the reports you are getting.

-So you file them away almost without looking at them.
-Add to the fact that numbers aren’t your strong point to begin with and, well, is it any wonder you’re feeling overwhelmed?
+I'm guessing that you file them away almost without looking at them.
+Adding to the fact that numbers aren’t your strong point to begin with and, well, is it any wonder you’re feeling overwhelmed?